Liaison and Diversion in court settings

 Liaison and diversion services are designed to improve the health and justice outcomes for adults and children who come into contact with the youth and criminal justice systems where a range of complex needs are identified as factors in their offending behaviour.

-We also prepare reports for court to give the judiciary vital information to help with decisions about bail and remand.
+A main function of our court work is the preparation of reports to provide the judiciary vital information to help with decisions about bail and remand.
 This helps to avoid unnecessary prison disposals where bail decisions or a community sentence would be more appropriate, again giving individuals the best chance of breaking the cycle of offending.
-We also provide mental health awareness training to probation and other frontline criminal justice staff.
+We also provide mental health awareness training to court colleagues, probation and other frontline criminal justice staff.

-Phase two is delivered in partnership with West London Mental Health NHS Trust, Central and North West London NHS Foundation Trust and Barnet, Enfield and Haringey Mental Health NHS Trust.
+To deliver the services, we partnered with with Barnet, Enfield & Haringey Mental Health Trust, East London NHS Foundation Trust and North East London NHS Foundation Trust (for phase 1) and West London Mental Health NHS Trust, Central and North West London NHS Foundation Trust and Barnet, Enfield and Haringey Mental Health NHS Trust (phase two).

 Currently, we are working in partnership with all London NHS Trusts to deliver the London L&D service.
 The service sees vulnerable people at time of arrest at court settings and follows them through to their journey to the courts, if relevant.
 We are also supporting the delivery of the trial site in South Yorkshire through a partnership with.

 For more information about our Liaison and Diversion provision in London, please contact Rachel Atterbury, our operational lead.